JohnNesbit/DCGANs-for-voxel-space-object-generation/README.md

 The data was loaded via a library called binvox r-w.
 We used the shapenet dataset to get our data.
-The data was processed into .binvox using binvox application credit for the binvox application: http://www.patrickmin.com/binvox/binvox.bib
+The data was processed from mesh format into .binvox using binvox application. credit for the binvox application: http://www.patrickmin.com/binvox/binvox.bib